mchesler613/django_adventures/model_and_views.md

 ## Django View

 Django provides two ways to implement views -- function or class.
 In this app, the Django view was implemented using a class, `PersonDetailView`, that derives from Django's class-based generic view, [`DetailView`](https://docs.djangoproject.com/en/3.1/topics/class-based-views/generic-display/).
-Django provides generic views such as `DetailView` and `ListView` because they are common views for present detailed information or a directory listing.
+Django provides generic views such as `DetailView` and `ListView` because they are common views for presenting detailed information or a directory listing.
 The main benefits of inheriting a class-based view is to reuse code whenever possible and focus on the specific needs of our application.

 Earlier, I mentioned that the view and the template are tightly coupled.
 This means that the template does not interact with the model at all and uses whatever information it needs to display from the view itself.
 This information is captured in a Python dictionary of key-value pairs returned by the generic view's method, [`.get_context_data()`](https://docs.djangoproject.com/en/3.1/ref/class-based-views/mixins-single-object/#django.views.generic.detail.SingleObjectMixin.get_context_data), also known as the `context`.
 A sample `context` may have the following information:
 ```py